lsprowl/logic-problems/answers/twenty-five_horses_answer.md

 Races 1-5: Divide the horses into five groups of five and race each group.
-This is indicated by each column in the table below with the race order going alphabetically.
+This is indicated by each column in the table below with the race order going alphabetically down the rows.

-Race 6: Race the top horse from each group together, indicated by the first row in the table below.
+Race 6: Race the top horse from each of the first five races together, indicated by the first row in the table below.
 If the race order is AFKPU, this determines that the 1st fastest horse is horse A.

-Race 7: Race the horses bolded and italicized in the table below (BCFGK) to determine the 2nd and 3rd fastest horses.
-The 2nd fastest horse will be either horse B or F and the 3rd fastest could be any of the remaining four horses.
+Race 7: Race the bolded and italicized horses in the table below (BCFGK) to determine the 2nd and 3rd fastest horses.
+The 2nd fastest horse will be either horse B or F. If horse B is 2nd fastest, the 3rd fastest horse will be either horse C of F. If horse F is 2nd fastest, the 3rd fastest horse could be either horse B, G, or K.

 |     |   1   |   2   |   3   | 4 | 5 |
 |:---:|:-----:|:-----:|:-----:|:-:|:-:|